thecodersguilduk/tcg_site/site/blog/from-furlough-to-software-testing-apprentice-in-just-a-few-weeks-case-study-interview.md

 ---
 title: "From Furlough to Software Testing Apprenticeship in Just a Few Months |
-  Case Study Interview "
+  Case Study "
-meta_title: "From Furlough to Software Testing Apprenticeship in Just a Few Months | Case Study Interview "
+meta_title: "From Furlough to Software Testing Apprenticeship in Just a Few Months | Case Study  "
 meta_description: "Discover how digital skills training with The Coders Guild helped Ben Palmer progress from furlough in lockdown to an exciting software testing apprenticeship at Ascensor in just a few months. "